 • improve microcirculation in tissues;

-• strengthen the vascular walls;
+• strengthen vascular walls;

 • reduce blood stagnation in the upper dermal layers;